ZTiKnl/IDA-AX/README.md

 ## Disclaimer
 This plugin is still under construction, ~~bugs~~ new features WILL appear unexpectedly.
-There is no license on this code, feel free to use it as you see fit.
 Patches are always welcome.

 ## Thanks